ppy/osu-wiki/news/2017-12-23-community-contributors-2017.md

 ![](/wiki/shared/news/2017-12-23-community-contributors-2017/deif.png)

 A towering presence in the osu!catch scene, Deif is pretty much responsible for the entire structure surrounding that section of the community.
-His contributions range from conceptual to organizational, such as building and reworking the *osu!catch* ranking criteria, setting up *osu!catch* modding queues, and even assisting massively with the running and maintenance of countless of World Cups across all modes.
+His contributions range from conceptual to organizational, such as building and reworking the osu!catch ranking criteria, setting up osu!catch modding queues, and even assisting massively with the running and maintenance of countless of World Cups across all modes.

 ### deadbeat

 ![](/wiki/shared/news/2017-12-23-community-contributors-2017/deadbeat.png)

-A reliable fixture in the community for several years now, deadbeat's contributions expand across numerous domains, from assistance with the osu!academy project to countless media projects, the osu!talks, the osu!
-Coffee Hour, written article assistance, the osu!weekly, osu!monthly, and so much more, including an incredibly long-standing tenure among the Global Moderation Team, AND hundreds of hours of dedicated assistance in running the World Cups.
+A reliable fixture in the community for several years now, deadbeat's contributions expand across numerous domains, from assistance with the osu!academy project to the osu!talks, the osu!
+Coffee Hour, news article assistance, the osu!weekly, osu!monthly, and so much more - including an incredibly long-standing tenure among the Global Moderation Team, and hundreds of hours of dedicated assistance in running the World Cups.

 ### Garven